junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The old man lying in the bed must be in his nineties, his breath ancient and withered, like the last leaf on a winter tree.

 "Who are you?"
-The Detective approaches the bed, curiosity and horror taking over the move.
+The Detective approaches the bed, curiosity and horror taking over the action.

-The old man's eyes flicker open, staring at the newcomer with dead fish's eyes, his voice croaked without being used for ages: "Run!
+The old man's eyes flicker open, staring at the his bedside visitor with dead fish's eyes, his voice croaked for lack of use: "Run!
 Run!
 They're coming for you!
 They'll send you back!"

 "Who's coming?
 Back where?"
 The Detective is alarmed.
 The light in the room and in the corridor flickers harder.
 There is long stretch of dark moments between lights.
-A loud stomping sound pounds on the ground from distance.
+A loud stomping sound pounds on the ground from far distance.

 "In time!
 Back in time!" the old man struggles hard, rising his upper body to clutch on The Detective's arm, gasping urgently, "I'm you! *I'm you!!*"